On the Noise Stability and Robustness of Adversarially Trained Networks on NVM Crossbars: Background and Related Work

 where the conductance matrix $G(V)$ is a function of $V$.

+NVM crossbar non-idealities can be either linear (source, sink, and wire resistances, etc.) or non-linear (access device or selector non-linearity, shot and thermal noise, etc.).
+The non-linear behaviors can also be data-dependent.
+We use GENIEx \cite{chakraborty2020geniex}, a neural network based crossbar simulation tool, to model the non-idealities of NVM crossbars, with the non-ideal relationship shown in Eq. \ref{eq:non-ideal}.
 NVM crossbar non-idealities cause deviations in activations of every layer from their expected value.
 This deviation accumulates as it propagates through the network, and results in degradation in DNN accuracy during inference.
 Incidentally, such difference in activation and expected value have been also demonstrated to impart adversarial robustness under several kinds of attacks \cite{roy2020robustness}.